Achronite/energenie-ener314rt/README.md

 > \* Although this will not auto-report, a subsequent call to *REQUEST_DIAGNOTICS* will confirm the *LOW_POWER_MODE* setting

 ### Command Caching
-The eTRV reports its temperature at the *SET_REPORTING_INTERVAL* (default 5 minutes).
-The receiver is activated after each *TEMPERATURE* report to listen for commands.
+Battery powered energenie devices, such as the eTRV or Thermostat do not constantly listen for commands.
+For example, the eTRV reports its temperature at the *SET_REPORTING_INTERVAL* (default 5 minutes) after which the receiver is then activated to listen for commands.
 The receiver only remains active for 200ms or until a message is received.

-To cater for this hardware limitation the ``openThingsReceiveThread`` and ``openThingsCacheCmd`` functions should be used.
-Any command sent using the **CacheCmd** function will be held until a TEMPERATURE report is received by the receive thread; at this point the most recent cached message (only 1 is supported) will be sent to the eTRV.
-Messages will continue to be resent until they have been succesfully received or until the number of Retries has reached 0.
+To cater for these hardware limitations the ``openThingsReceiveThread`` and ``openThingsCacheCmd`` functions should be used.
+Any command sent using the **CacheCmd** function will be held until a report is received by the receive thread from the device; at this point the most recent cached message (only 1 is supported) will be sent to the device.
+Messages will continue to be resent until we know they have been succesfully received or until the number of retries has reached 0.

 The reason that a command may be resent multiple times is due to reporting issues.
 The eTRV devices, unfortunately, do not send acknowledgement for every command type (indicated by a 'No' in the *Response* column in the above table).
 This includes the *TEMP_SET* command!
 So these commands are always resent for the full number of retries.

-> **NOTE:** The performance of node may decrease when an eTRV command is cached due to dynamic polling.
+> **NOTE:** The performance of node may decrease when a command is cached due to dynamic polling.
 The frequency that the radio device is polled by the monitor thread automatically increases by a factor of 200 when a command is cached (it goes from checking every 5 seconds to every 25 milliseconds) this dramatically increases the chance of a message being correctly received sooner.

 ### eTRV Monitor Messages